signalapp/Signal-Desktop/CONTRIBUTING.md

 NODE_APP_INSTANCE=alice yarn start-prod
 ```

-Will run the development environment with the `alice` instance and thus create a seperate storage profile.
+Will run the development environment with the `alice` instance and thus create a separate storage profile.

 If a fixed profile is needed (in the case of tests), you can specify it using `storageProfile` in the config file.
 If the change is local then put it in `local-{instance}.json` otherwise put it in `default-{instance}.json` or `{env}-{instance}.json`.